dosin/python/README.md

 ## Bing wallpaper

-A Bing wallpaper python program<br>
+A bing wallpaper download python program<br>

 #### Without arguments
 Just run the program it will download bing wallpapers to bingwallpaper file<br>